gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle 7.4 simplifies adoption of the configuration cache by deprecating `Provider.forUseAtConfigurationTime()` and allowing external values to be read using standard Java and Gradle APIs.
 Please check the [corresponding section of the upgrade guide](userguide/upgrading_version_7.html#for_use_at_configuration_time_deprecation) for details.

+#### Opt incompatible tasks out of configuration caching

+It is now possible to declare that a particular task is not compatible with the configuration cache.
+Gradle will disable the configuration cache whenever an incompatible task is scheduled to run.
+This makes it possible to enable the configuration cache for a build without having to first migrate all tasks to be compatible.

+Please check the [user manual](userguide/configuration_cache.html#config_cache:task_out_out) for more details.

 <!-- ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ADD RELEASE FEATURES ABOVE
 ==========================================================